vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 import fs from 'fs';

 // chunk size is 1 byte
-const readerStream = fs.createReadStream('file.txt', { highWaterMark: 1 });
+const readStream = fs.createReadStream('file.txt', { highWaterMark: 1 });

-readerStream.on('data', (chunk) => {
+readStream.on('data', (chunk) => {
   console.log(chunk.toString()); // h e l l o
 });
 ```

-> `highWaterMark` param is optional, if you don't provide it, the whole file will be read.
+> `highWaterMark` param is optional, default value is 64 kb.
 In this example I wanted to read 1 letter at time.
 Because we know that 1 letter equals 1 byte we can define size of chunk as 1 byte.

 You can notice that streams are actually instances of `EventEmitter`.
 It processes a chunk of data and emits an event called `data`.